-Security deposits are often a source of friction between tenants and landlords.
-To help prevent issues when returning it, it’s important that both Washington landlords and tenants familiarize themselves with the security deposit law in their state.
+Deposits are often a source of friction between Washington tenants and landlords.
+To help prevent issues whenever you return security deposits, both Washington landlords and tenants must familiarize themselves with the security deposit law in their state.

 Fortunately, Washington’s security deposit laws are pretty straightforward.
 So, if you are a landlord or tenant in Washington, here’s a summary of the laws you should know of.

 1. Maximum Security Deposit Amount in Washington

 Some states limit a deposit amount to the equivalent of one-to-two month’s rent.
-The Washington rental laws don’t limit the amount a landlord can ask a renter as a security deposit.
+The Washington rental laws, however, don’t limit the amount a landlord can ask tenants as a security deposit.
 This means that a landlord is free to charge whatever amount he or she sees fit.
-You should, however, check to see if there are any local laws that define the statutory limit on security deposits.
+You should, however, check to see if there are any local laws that define the statutory limit on deposits.

 2. Requirements For Collecting a Security Deposit